Arman-Arzoo/Memory-Mern-App/README.md

 # Demo site
 https://unique-memory.netlify.app/
 # How To start this app
+1.clone the project.
+2.open in vs code.
+3.open two terminal
+4.cd client and then npm i and then npm start

-Just open the project in the same directory. type cd server and other terminal for cd client and npm i and npm start on both
+5.on the other termial cd server then npm i and then npm start